SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 ### Parameter Modifiers

-A parameter can also include one of the *parameter modifier* keywords `inout`, `borrowing`, or `consuming` to modify how the argument is passed to the function.
+A *parameter modifier* changes how the argument is passed to the function.

 ```swift
 <#argument label#> <#parameter name#>: <#parameter modifier#> <#parameter type#>
 ```

-You can specify at most one parameter modifier next to the type of the argument:
+To use a parameter modifier,
+write `inout`, `borrowing`, or `consuming` before the argument's type.

 ```swift
 func someFunction(a: inout A, b: consuming B, c: C) { ... }
 ```